 “Mom, let’s go ride the white bike!”
-Having tested out over 20 different 16″ bikes, our 5-year-old tester rarely gets really excited about a new bike.
-He knows what he likes and rarely prefers new bikes to his tried and true favorites.
+Having tested out over 20 different 16 inch bikes, our 5-year-old tester rarely gets really excited about a new bike.
+He knows what he likes and hardly ever prefers new bikes to his tried and true favorites.
 The Priority Start 16″, however, quickly made its way into his “preferred club”.

 Optional Low-Rise Handlebar is Better for Aggressive Riders